dannyswat/wikirego/CONTRIBUTING.md

 - Start a discussion in the repository discussions
 - Contact the maintainers

-Thank you for contributing to WikiGO!
+Thank you for contributing to wiki rego!